top of page

 The truth is that all vegetables are pre-inoculated, with native lactic acid bacteria adequate to initiate fermentation.
 In my own kitchen, and I’ve doing this process for more than decade, I have found the bacteria on vegetables to consistently produce successful and delicious ferments, and almost all the varied traditions of fermenting veggies that I have learned about rely upon bacteria naturally present on the vegetables.
 So, YOU DON'T NEED ANY SPECIAL CULTURES, OR EQUIPMENT TO FERMENT YOUR VEGGIES!

-What do I like about this salsa?
+What do I like about fermented fresh salsa?

 2 jars with salsa and tortillas